MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1013.md

 # Items per Project (report)

-The *Items per Project* report shows an overview about the items used in a project.

-The report shows the relevant items and an accumulated value about the costs.

-Depending on your reporting needs, you can set additional filters.
+The **Items per Project** report shows an overview of the items you use in a project.
+The report shows the items and an accumulated cost value.
+Depending on your reporting needs, you can set more filters.

 ## Use cases